e-electron/SGN-CR/README.md

 # SGN-CR

-The code was uploaded quickly~
+The code will be uploaded soon~